MCL Tear Concord, MO

 Anatomy of an MCL Tear

-The MCL sits on the inner part of the knee, joining the femur (thighbone) to the tibia (shinbone).
-The MCL is vital for knee stability, specifically countering inward forces.
-An MCL tear occurs when this ligament is overstretched or torn, frequently caused by sports injuries, direct blows, or abrupt twisting motions.
+The MCL sits on the inner part of the knee, connecting the femur (thighbone) to the tibia (shinbone).
+The MCL plays a crucial role in stabilizing the knee, specifically countering inward forces.
+An MCL tear is when the ligament is overstretched or torn, often due to sports injuries, direct impacts, or sudden twisting movements.

 Functions of the MCL in Knee Stability